songchunlin/en/pages/ecology-programs/index.md

 layout: page
 ---

 **Note: This helpful information comes from [Simone Fattorini's homepage](https://sites.google.com/site/fattorinitenebrionidae/).
 After 'forked' them directly to my site, I updated all links.
-I will try to translate them to Chinese, and gradually add more related programs in Ecology.
+I will try to translate them into Chinese, and gradually add more related programs in Ecology.
 Thanks again for the great work, Dr. Fattorini!**

 This is a list of sites were you can find a number of programs useful in ecological research: